 Our charter flight out of Puerto Montt into Patagonia, leaves around noon from the La Paloma airstrip in Puerto Montt (officially called Aerodromo Marcel Marchant).
 Driving time from either Puerto Montt´s main airport of El Tepual or Puerto Varas is about 35 minutes.
 Please make sure to be at La Paloma an hour prior to arrival time; check with us or your agent the exact time about a week before arrival.

 We recommend to stay the night before in the near-by town of Puerto Varas.
 Hotels are easily booked through, by example, Booking.com or Expedia.com.
 The hotel can arrange for your transfer from and to the airports.
 Recommended hotels are Hotel Bellavista or Hotel Cumbres.

-After your stay with us, on your day of departure from the lodge, we will drive you to either the airstrip of La Junta or Chaitén for your charter flight back to Puerto Montt.
-You will fly straight into the main airport of Tepual (PMC), where you will connect to your flight to Santiago.
-Please make sure that that flight does not leave before 4:00PM, to allow some time for weather delays.
+After your stay with us, on your day of departure from the lodge, we will drive you to the airstrip for your charter flight back to Puerto Montt.
+You will fly straight into the main airport of Tepual (PMC) or back to the local airport of La Paloma.
+Please make sure that your flight to Santiago does not leave before 3:30PM, to allow some time for weather delays.

 What to bring to Chile